Educational workshops for middle and high school students

 Media: Photographs, administrative documents, legal texts, testimonies, commemorative plaques, video extracts.

-Main activities: Working in groups on archival documents, production of a leaflet about the Resistance.
+Main activities: Work in groups on archival documents, production of a leaflet about the Resistance.

-Collecting documents, making a fake identity card, transmitting valuable information or even taking up arms attest to the diversity of acts of resistance during the war.
-Thanks to the study of archives and individual reconstruction, the students highlight the different forms of commitment of these Jewish women and men in the face of the Holocaust.
+Collecting documents, making a fake identity card, transmitting valuable information or taking up arms attest to the diversity of acts of resistance during the war.
+Through the study of archives and individual reconstruction, students highlight the different forms of engagement of these Jewish women and men in the face of the Holocaust.

-Themes: Jews in the Resistance, maquis, hidden children, engagement, memoirs.
+Themes: Jews in the Resistance, maquis, hidden children, commitment, memories.

 Historical periods: World War II, history of the present time.